Safety and trees

 We manage trees and vegetation on our network in accordance with the Electricity (Hazards from Trees) Regulations 2003, which outline the responsibility of both the electricity distributor (Unison) and tree owner (you) in managing trees near power lines.

-Managing vegetation, such as trees, vines or plants near power lines is an important part of being a vegetation owner.
-Take some time to learn more about the danger of vegetation near power lines, and what your responsibilities are as an owner.
+Managing vegetation near power lines is an important part of being a property owner.
+Take some time to learn more about the danger and risks of vegetation near power lines, and what your responsibilities are as an owner.

 Trees near our network lines

-We monitor trees growing close to our network lines and will send you either a First Cut or Trim Notice or a Cut or Trim Notice if your tree is too close.
+We monitor trees growing close to our network lines and will send you a First Cut or Trim Notice, or a Cut or Trim Notice, if your tree is too close.

-Keeping trees clear of lines keeps us all safe.
-That’s why it’s important for you to get your trees trimmed when we ask you to.
-If you don’t act on a notice within the timeframe given, you can be fined up to $10,000 and a further $500 per day until the work is done.
-You may also be liable for costs associated with damaged power lines or equipment caused by your tree, so please work with us to keep our network safe.
+Keeping trees clear of lines keeps everyone safe.
+That’s why it’s important trim or cut your trees when we ask you to.
+If you don’t act on a notice within the given timeframe, you could face a fine of up to $10,000, plus an additional $500 per day until the work is completed.
+You may also be liable for any costs associated with damage to power lines or equipment caused by your tree.
+Please work with us to keep our network safe.

 Trees near your service line

-Working near power lines is dangerous and people cutting trees near live lines are at risk of electrocution or serious injuries.
-If you wish to trim trees on your property near a service line, you can request a safety disconnection from Unison so you can do so safely (some conditions may apply).
+Working near power lines is dangerous and those cutting trees near live lines are at risk of electrocution or serious injury.
+If you need to trim trees near a service line, you can request a Safety Disconnection from Unison to make sure it's done safely (some conditions may apply).
+Your local arborist may also be approved to work near power lines, so consider using them for the job.

 Need your trees cut or trimmed?

-If your trees, vines or plants are growing close to or through power lines, you must use a professional arborist, certified by Unison, to cut or trim your trees.
+If your trees, hedges, vines or plants are growing close to Unison's network power lines, you must use a professional arborist certified by Unison to cut or trim your trees.
 Contact your local arborist and they will get in touch with us before working near the lines.

-Attempting this work yourself puts you in serious danger of electrocution or serious injury.
+Doing this work yourself is extremely dangerous and puts you at risk of electrocution or serious injury.